 What is a Mole that Could Mean Skin Cancer?

-Moles that grow rapidly, are asymmetrical or have multiple colors should be checked for skin cancer.
-An atypical mole does not necessarily mean you have skin cancer, but it could be a good indication.
-A dermatologist can take a look at the mole for you and help you determine if it's a non-threatening mole or if you should have it tested.
+Moles that grow rapidly, are asymmetrical or have multiple colours should be checked for skin cancer.
+An a typical mole does not necessarily mean you have skin cancer, but it could be a good indication.
+A dermatologist can take a look at the mole for you and help you determine if it’s a non-threatening mole or if you should have it tested.
 You should also speak with your dermatologist if you have more than 50 normal appearing moles.

 Can a Normal Mole Change to a Dangerous One?